Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Additional abstraction (grid_pump)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 One of our goals was to explore the impacts of additional water allocation.
-Introducing new allocation is challenging because the spatial location of these abstractions are unknowable.
+Introducing new allocation is challenging because the spatial locations of these abstractions are unknowable.
 To address this we developed a 500 m grid of abstraction points for each of the allocation zones.
 To assess the impact of additional abstraction we then applied an additional maximum daily take to the typological pumping curve and then evenly distributed this abstraction across the grid points within the allocation zone.
 This approach will underestimate the local impacts of abstraction, but it